department-of-veterans-affairs/vets-api/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 * Are there additions to a `settings.yml` file?
 Do they vary by environment?
 * Is there a feature flag?
 What is it
-* Is there some sentry logging that was added?
+* Is there some Sentry logging that was added?
 What alerts are relevant?
 * Are there any Prometheus metrics being collected?
 What Grafana dashboard were they added do?
 * Are there Swagger docs that were updated?
 * Is there any PII concerns or questions?